 What matters more than profit at the moment is cash flow, stressed the veteran London dealer Alan Cristea, who said he had weathered four recessions.
 Keep the money coming in by selling work even if you have to do this at a large discount.
 “Without cash flow, you can’t do anything,” he said.

-Schubert pointed out that there will be a problem in weaning collectors off higher discounts when the good times return, but he agreed that cash flow is now “paramount”.
+Schubert pointed out there will be a problem in weaning collectors off higher discounts when the good times return, but he agreed that cash flow is now “paramount”.

 The Art Newspaper’s Louisa Buck warned dealers against courting “a whole new client base” in the current climate.
 “Galleries have to work hard to nurture their existing clients,” she said.
 She told the story of one gallery, surprised by the success of a recent show and so pleased to have attracted new buyers, that “they neglected to give their loyal collectors the options on the art they’d wanted.
 The collectors were royally fed up,” said Buck.
 Do not focus on “the short term” even if “it means someone new and exciting has to get to the back of the queue”.